natowi/photogrammetry_datasets/README.md

 # photogrammetry_datasets
 This is a collection of datasets for photogrammetry.

-A list of ~230 datasets can be downloaded from /dataset.csv
+A list of ~230 datasets can be downloaded from /dataset.csv (first draft)
+Contents:
+Dataset,Camera,Category,Author,Organisation/Project,Source,Dataset link,Images,Size in GB (ca.),Ground Truth,License,License link,SampleImage,Image Format,DOI,Masks,Description

+# List overview

 # various datasets
 Buildings